sqreen/PyMiniRacer/README.rst

     'Sqreen'

-While `ctx.eval` only supports returning primitive data types such as strings, `ctx.call` supports returning composite types such as objects:
+While ``eval`` only supports returning primitive data types such as strings, ``call`` supports returning composite types such as objects:

 .. code-block:: python